 The payoff of getting a smart thermostat is more efficient temperature settings that can save energy dollars in the long run.
 Plus, you can control your smart thermostat whenever and wherever you want.
 Ready to shop?
 Read on to find out what features to look for.

 3 Things to Consider When Shopping for a Smart Thermostat

-If you’re a tech junkie, you may prefer designs that resemble the sleek look of Apple devices to add an upscale touch to your decor.
+Are looks important?
+If you’re a tech junkie, you may prefer designs that resemble the sleek look of Apple devices to add an upscale touch to your décor.
 If you care more about what’s on the inside, a device with plastic casing will work just fine.

 Keep in mind packaging doesn't affect thermostat performance.
 Every product may look a little different, so be sure to compare functionality to find the perfect one for you.

 - Are you obsessed with saving energy?
 You may want a device with superior data tracking and reporting, if efficiency and energy savings at home are your must-haves.
 Any smart thermostat is likely to save money on your energy bills.
 But systems that can observe your behavior, discover patterns and program themselves accordingly will add more nuances to your efficiency.
 Remember, buying Energy Star qualified appliances can make shopping easier when you want to be extra confident that your home’s energy efficient.

 Will it work with your HVAC system?
 First, determine if your heating system is a furnace or heat pump.
 Most models work with both, but you may have to set up the device differently depending on your system.
 It’s smart to know up front which type of system you have, so you can check the thermostat packaging to make sure it’s compatible.